Practically Green Book Review and DIY Project

 I first met Micaela Preston through the Green Moms Carnival.
 Her blog, Mindful Momma, is full of practical advice and Do-It-Yourself projects for living a more sustainable life.
 She was also my roommate at the BlogHer conference this summer, where she impressed everyone with her ingenious handmade business card holder, made from the pocket of an old blouse and sporting two compartments — one for her own cards and the other for cards she received from other people.
-So it’s not surprising that she has just published a new book entitled Practically Green: Your Guide to Ecofriendly Decision-Making.
+So it’s not surprising that she has just published a new book.

-Micaela sent me a copy of her book, which I’ve just finished reading.
+Micaela sent me a copy of Practically Green: Your Guide to Ecofriendly Decision-Making.
+I love it.
 Each chapter is divided into two sections.
 Buy It Green includes useful charts and lists that explain the various green standards and environmental and health hazards to watch out for when purchasing food, clothing, home furnishings, toys, etc. Do It Green includes recipes and instructions for making your own from materials you might already have on hand.

-I was treated to another sample of Micaela’s handiwork at the BlogHer conference while showing her my To-Go Ware bamboo utensil set in its cute fabric carrying case.
+I was treated to another sample of Micaela’s handiwork at the BlogHer conference while showing her my To-Go Ware bamboo utensil set in its cute carrying case.
 She did me one better and showed me her own homemade utensil carrying case that is so simple anyone could make it.
 And she uses silverware that she already has in the house.
 No need to go out and buy anything new.